PlanTL-GOB-ES/AbreMES-X/README.md

 ## Introduction

-This is the software used to create the Spanish Medical Abbreviation DataBase ().
-It is based on the "Allie Search Service for Abbreviation / Long Form", developed by Yamamoto et al.[5].
+This is the software used to create the Spanish Medical Abbreviation DataBase (https://github.com/PlanTL/SMADB/).
+The database is created by detecting abbreviations and their potential definitions explicitly mentioned in the same sentence.
+These abbreviations are extracted from the metadata of different biomedical publications written in Spanish, which contain the titles and abstracts.
+The sources of these publications are SciELO[2], IBECS[3] and Pubmed[4].
+The chosen schema is Dublin Core (http://dublincore.org/).
+We use the official ones from SciELO, and customized adaptations of the XML files to Dublin Core from IBECS and Pubmed metadata.
+T

 This repository contains the Spanish Medical Abbreviation DataBase (SmaDB).
 This database is created after automatically detecting abbreviations and their potential definitions explicitly mentioned in the same sentence.
 These abbreviations are extracted from the titles and abstracts of different biomedical publications written in Spanish.
 The sources of these publications are SciELO[1], IBECS[2] and Pubmed[3].
 We used a modified version of the algorithm developed by Schwartz & Hearst[4], adapted to the Spanish language and applying specific filters to improve its quality.